kinogmt/vag/readme.md

 It is supporting only AWS and libvert now but it looks not very difficult to use other providers.

+Note that k8s, nomad and consul are installed and started only on *CentOS* for now.

 ## install packages for vagrant and libvirt plugin(kvm/qemu)

 ```